Luphen1/NewYork-Housing-Market-Portfolio/README.md

 ### Tools
 - Excel - For importing and inspecting the dataset,then check if there are missing values and duplicate records [https://www.kaggle.com/datasets/nelgiriyewithana/new-york-housing-market](https)
-- Power Bi - Creating Report
+- Power Bi - Creating interactive dashboard report

 ### Data Cleaning/Preparation
 In the initial data preparation, i performed the following task;